postsharp/Metalama.Documentation/content/conceptual/aspects/advising/contracts.md

 - For fields and properties: the _assigned_ value (i.e., the `value` parameter of the setter).
 - For `out` parameters and return value parameters: the _output_ value.

-To change the filter direction, set the <xref:Metalama.Framework.Aspects.ContractAspect.Direction> property of the <xref:Metalama.Framework.Aspects.ContractAspect> class in the constructor.
+To change the filter direction, override the <xref:Metalama.Framework.Aspects.ContractAspect.GetDefinedDirection*> method of the <xref:Metalama.Framework.Aspects.ContractAspect> class.

 For information on customizing eligibility for different contract directions than the default one, see the remarks in the documentation of the <xref:Metalama.Framework.Aspects.ContractAspect> class.
 To learn about eligibility, visit <xref:eligibility>.

+> [!NOTE]
+> Prior to Metalama 2023.4, the <xref:Metalama.Framework.Aspects.ContractAspect.GetDefinedDirection*> method did not exist, Instead, implementations could specify the contract direction in the <xref:Metalama.Framework.Aspects.ContractAspect>  constructor or set a property named `Direction`.
+Both this property and this constructor are now obsolete.

 ### Example: NotNull for output parameters and return values